aguirrealvaro/website/README.md

 ### To do:

-- Add linkedin github on navbar
+- Replace icon button with button ghost

 ### Backlog: